-As poisson\sendrecv.single.stf is such a striking example of serialization, next to all Charts provided by Intel Trace Analyzer reveal this interesting pattern.
+As poisson_sendrecv.single.stf is such a striking example of serialization, next to all Charts provided by the Intel Trace Analyzer reveal this interesting pattern.
 But in real world cases it might be necessary to formulate a hypothesis regarding how the program should behave and to check this hypothesis using the most adequate Chart.

-A possible way to improve the performance of the program is to use non-blocking communication to replace the usage of MPI\Sendrecv and to avoid the serialization in this way.
-One iteration of the resulting program looks like the one shown in Figure 1-10.
+A possible way to improve the performance of the program is to use nonblocking communication to replace the usage of MPI_Sendrecv and to avoid the serialization in this way.
+One iteration of the resulting program looks like the one shown in Figure 1.10, "One iteration of the improved version".
 Note that a single iteration now takes about 0.9 milliseconds, while it took about 1.4 milliseconds before the change.

-Figure 1-10.
+Figure 1.10.
 One iteration of the improved version